nus-cs2103-AY2223S1/tp/docs/_ug/placeholders/ITEM_NAME.md

 <!-- markdownlint-disable-file first-line-h1 -->
-The ITEM_NAME is the term we use to identify an item.
+The ITEM_NAME is the name we use to identify an item.

 **Note:**
 - ITEM_NAME is a short text